pkalivas/radiate/docs/source/codex.md

         * **Encodes**: `Genotype` of `BitChromosome` with `BitGene`
         * **Decodes**: `Vec<&'a T>`

-        The `SubsetCodex` is a specialized `Codex` that is used for subset selection problems.
+        The `SubsetCodec` is a specialized `Codec` that is used for subset selection problems.
 In subset selection problems, the goal is to select a subset of items from a larger set of items that maximizes some objective function.
 The Knapsack Problem is a classic example of a subset selection problem.

         ```mermaid
         classDiagram
-            class SubSetCodex~'a, T~ {
+            class SubSetCodec~'a, T~ {
                 items: &'a Vec~T~

                 encode() Genotype~BitChromosome~
                 decode(&Genotype~BitChromosome~) Vec~&'a T~
             }
         ```
-    === "FnCodex"
+    === "FnCodec"
         ```rust
-        pub struct FnCodex<C: Chromosome, T> {
+        pub struct FnCodec<C: Chromosome, T> {
             pub encoder: Option<Box<dyn Fn() -> Genotype<C>>>,
             pub decoder: Option<Box<dyn Fn(&Genotype<C>) -> T>>,
         }